NJ Project Related Work

 - Prepared Stormwater Pollution Prevention Plans and Spill Prevention, Control and Countermeasure Plans at ten (10) asphalt plants in North Carolina.
 Prepared and implemented the plans, conducted required sampling, and conducted training of site personnel to perform the necessary sampling.

 - Conducted Phase I Environmental Site Assessments at more than fifty (50) undeveloped and developed residential and commercial properties in North Carolina.
 The commercial properties included office buildings, gas stations, auto repair facilities, a lumber yard, several stores, numerous residences, and several small manufacturing facilities.
-Phase II activities included sampling for asbestos, lead-based paint, and soil and groundwater contamination.
+Phase II activities included sampling for soil and groundwater contamination.
 Succeeded in obtaining site closure at the areas of contamination which allowed for commercial and residential redevelopment of the area.

 - Conducted a Phase I Environmental Site Assessment of a North Carolina site prior to an acquisition.
-Phase II investigative activities included confirmatory asbestos sampling and soil sampling to delineate contamination associated with surface stains and underground storage tanks.
+Phase II investigative activities included soil sampling to delineate contamination associated with surface stains and underground storage tanks.
 Supervised the removal of eight (8) underground storage tanks, including the closure in place of three (3) large tanks that could not be removed due to their proximity to the site building.
 Assessed soil and groundwater at the site and obtained site closure which allowed the facility to be sold.

 - Conducted Phase II assessment and remediation activities at a large North Carolina public park.
 These activities included the assessment and removal of underground storage tanks and obtaining site closure at several locations.
-Designed and supervised the installation of a gasoline underground storage tank.
-Also designed a system to remove free product on groundwater at one (1) location in the park.

 - Conducted a Phase I Environmental Site Assessment of a large inactive rail yard in Pennsylvania, which the city proposed to convert into an industrial park.
 The Phase I report included recommendations, a sampling and analysis plan and a cost estimate for remediation of the site.